cakephp/docs/en/orm/database-basics.rst

         [true]
     );

-    // Statements from prepare will be incomplete.
+    // Statements from prepare will be parameters for placeholders.
+    // You need to bind parameters before attempting to execute it.
     $stmt = $conn->prepare('SELECT * FROM articles WHERE published = ?');

 Once you've prepared a statement you can bind additional data and execute it.